remorses/unframer/README.md

 ## Supported component props

-`installable-framer` will add TypeScript definitions for your Framer components props and variables, some example variables you can use are:
+`unframer` will add TypeScript definitions for your Framer components props and variables, some example variables you can use are:

 -   `variant`, created when you use variants in Framer
 -   functions, created when you use an `event` variable in Framer